Area spectral rigidity for axially symmetric symplectic billiard tables: Preliminary results in affine differential geometry

 is the affine curvature of $\partial \Omega$ (remind that the affine curvature of the circle of affine unitary perimeter is $(2\pi)^2$).
 Moreover, differentiating $\omega (\gamma^{\prime}, \gamma^{\prime \prime \prime}) = 0$ and using the definition of $k$, we obtain

-We underline that $\|\gamma'(s)\|=\rho(t(s))$, where $\rho$ and $t$ are the (usual) ray of curvature and arc length respectively.
-From now on, we suppose $\lambda = 1$ (see Assumption \ref{no hp}). \\ The next technical lemma is a refinement of Proposition 3.3 in \cite{BaBeNa}. \begin{lemma} For $q \ge 3$, let $\{ \gamma(s_j)\}_{j = 0}^q$ be the ordered vertices of a periodic trajectory for the symplectic billiard with rotation number $1/q$ and $s_0 = 0$ and $s_q = 1$.
+We underline that $\|\gamma'(s)\|=\rho(t(s))$, where $\rho$ and $t$ are the (usual) ray of curvature and arc length, respectively.
+From now on, we suppose $\lambda = 1$ (see Assumption \ref{no hp}). \\ The next technical lemma is a refinement of Proposition 3.3 in \cite{BaBeNa}.
+These coordinates and their expansions are the analogue, for symplectic billiards, of those computed by V.F.
+Lazutkin for the usual Birkhoff billiards \cite{Laz}. \begin{lemma} For $q \ge 3$, let $\{ \gamma(s_j)\}_{j = 0}^q$ be the ordered vertices of a periodic trajectory for the symplectic billiard with rotation number $1/q$ and $s_0 = 0$ and $s_q = 1$.
 If

 then

 where, for some constant $C > 0$ independent on $q \ge 3$:

 Moreover